Tuebel/blog/_posts/2020-06-27-ros-plain-cmake.md

 ---
 title: "ROS Plain CMake"
-description: "Tutorial on creating a plain CMake package that can be used in a catkin workspace as a system dependency without  ROS."
+description: "Tutorial on creating a plain CMake package that can be used in a catkin workspace and as a system dependency without  ROS."
 layout: post
 toc: true
 comments: true